Skip to main content

 Fanout Exchange

-# Declare fanout exchange
+# Declare a fanout exchange for broadcasting events

 channel.exchange_declare(exchange='logs', exchange_type='fanout')